 “Nova Rover Team is the first Australian Team to compete at the annual University Rover Challenge (URC).
 The URC is a competition where top university students from around the world compete to engineer an original rover for use on the surface of Mars.
 The URC competition is held at the Mars Desert Research Station in Utah and is considered one of the most challenging robot competitions in the world due to the harsh terrain, the difficulty of the tasks, and the logistics of transporting equipment there.
 As a first-year team, we were delighted that our work and sacrifice placed us 14th out of the 96 teams who applied.

-The team was founded in late 2016 after a group of six of us got together and decided that there were no outlets for students interested in space technology or Mars rovers.
+The team was founded in 2017 after a group of six of us got together and decided that there were no outlets for students interested in space technology or Mars rovers.
 We made a detailed proposal to the Monash University Department of Mechanical and Aerospace Engineering and were entrusted with funds and a workspace.
 We expanded our team to fifteen talented and ambitious students and many students reduced their course load or deferred their studies in order to give their all to the team.
 In order to make up for our relative lack of experience in building rovers, we decided to construct two rovers.
 Our first rover was shown off during Monash University Open Day 2017 and provided a way to test our suspension, motors, steering and control systems.
 After learning much from this prototype rover, we constructed our final competition rover which we designed to be easier to transport and more robust.

 It was incredibly exciting to arrive at the Mars Desert Research Station and have our rover drive.
 A Mars rover is a rather complex robotic system, which can make it quite volatile in terms of issues and debugging.
 Fixing a problem usually isn’t too hard, but finding the problem is a real challenge when the device has so many layers of hardware, electronics and software to peel back.
 We learned that the key to building robust systems is to prototype, test, assess and redesign.
 We also learned that it is important to not only design for functionality, but to also design for convenient debugging and testing.
 It was this philosophy, and the willingness of team members to stay up late fixing problems, that allowed our rover to perform on the competition days.